chadhenshaw/gw_cwt/README.md

 # gw_cwt
 This package is used to create time-frequency maps using the continuous wavelet transform, and is tuned for analysis of gravitational wave data.
+If used for analysis, please cite the accompanying paper: https://arxiv.org/abs/2402.16533.

 ## Installation